midl-xyz/midl-js/apps/docs/root/hooks/useSignMessage.md

 # useSignMessage

 Signs a message with the given address and message.
+Supports ECDSA and BIP322 protocols.

-Supports ECDSA and BIP322 protocols
+If `address` is not provided, the default account address will be used.
+If `protocol` is not provided, BIP322 will be used by default.

 ## Import